We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 What Does Growing Zones Mean?

-When a plant is marked hardy to a specific growing zone this indicates that the plant will be able to survive in the coldest temperatures.
-You must pay attention to growing zones and know rather or not kratom can be grown in your area.
+When a plant is marked hardy to a specific growing zone, this indicates that the plant will be able to survive in the coldest temperatures.
+You must consider growing zones and know whether kratom can be grown in your area.
 Otherwise, you may end up with a lot of frustration.

 shop kratom